thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 Points that still need to be addressed:

-* The user running `c8y_configuration_plugin` must have read and write access to all the files listed by the configuration `/etc/tedge/c8y/c8y-configuration-plugin.toml`.
-* When a download file is copied to its target, the unix user, group and mod must be preserved.
+* Ability to give a type name to a configuration file.
 * What if the target file doesn't exist?
 Is this is an error?
 If not what user, group and mod are to be used?